A study of the relativistic corrections to polarized tritium $\beta$-decay: Relevance for Ptolemy

 \section{Relevance for Ptolemy}

 Thanks to the storage of atomic tritium on a solid state substrate, Ptolemy aims at employing a large mass of tritium, possibly up to $100$~g~\cite{PTOLEMY:2019hkd}, which would also allow to hunt for the cosmic neutrino background.
-In Figure~\ref{fig:rates} we show the relative correction to the leading order rate obtained from Eq.~\eqref{eq:NLO}, i.e.